 Before serving the families of St. James School, Bay City, Michigan, she taught in Cincinnati, Ohio; Fayette, Ohio; Royal Oak, Michigan; Pueblo, Colorado; and Jackson, Michigan.

-Sister Maureen arrived at St. James School in 1967 where she served as principal, teacher, and director of religious education in addition to her ministry to the greater parish community, including her work for the Christian service commission, food pantry, and parish council.
+Sister Maureen arrived at St. James School in 1967 where she served as principal, teacher, and director of religious education in addition to her ministry to the greater parish community.
+The scope of her compassionate work included the Christian service commission, food pantry, and parish council.
 In 2002, Sister Maureen retired as principal of St. James; however, she remained active in parish ministry, serving on the board of Catholic Family Service as well as numerous local and diocesan-wide educational committees.

 In 2011, the Most Reverend Joseph R. Cistone, Bishop of Saginaw, recognized Sister Maureen with the Bishop Murphy Award for a lifetime of generous and loving service to God’s people.

 “Sister Maureen has dedicated her entire life to passing on the faith.
 She has spent decades serving St. James School and Parish in Bay City, in her role as principal, teacher and director of religious education and also in her extraordinary outreach to the community.
 I am very grateful that Sister Maureen answered God’s call to religious life and that she has used her vocation to live and bear witness to the gospel of Christ in such a generous and loving way.”~ Bishop Joseph Cistone

 In May 2023, at a Jubilee Mass at the Cathedral of Mary of the Assumption in Saginaw, Sister Maureen was honored by Most Reverend Robert D. Gruss, Bishop of Saginaw, in celebration of her 80th anniversary as a Sister of Charity.